VoronovichDev/js-library/README.md

 # js-library

-This is the JavaScript.
+This is the JavaScript pesonal library.
 You can describe your book and put it into your library.
 If necessary, you can then delete any of the books

 Project description is here (The Odin Project): https://www.theodinproject.com/lessons/node-path-javascript-library